 I know I have experienced stunning successes and some fantastic failures in my life.
 But I view the failures as learning opportunities, stepping-stones to the ultimate goal.
 And remember, if plan A doesn’t work, then the great news is there are 25 more letters in the alphabet.

 The harder the ball hits the ground, the higher it bounces back.

-You’re going to take knocks, some days are going to feel like a train crash, and you will go down blind alleys.
-But if you have an ultimate destination in your mind’s eye, a focused goal and purpose coupled with the drive, determination and motivation then when you do fall over, you’ll pick yourself up, dust yourself off, improvise, adapt and refocus on your goal.
+You’re going to take knocks, some days will feel like a train crash, and you will go down blind alleys.
+But suppose you have an ultimate destination in your mind’s eye, a focused goal and purpose coupled with drive, determination and motivation.
+When you fall over, you’ll pick yourself up, dust yourself off, improvise, adapt and refocus on your goal.

 That’s resilience in action!